 1861: Hermann Mayer Salomon Goldschmidt discovered his fortieth and final Asteroid, 70 Panopaea.

 1862: Mexican forces loyal to Juarez defeat the French Army loyal to the Emperor Maximilian.
 Because of the heavy hand of the Catholic Church only a handful of Jews were living in Mexico at the start of the 19th century.
 The Jewish population actually grew during the rule by the Austrian usurper as he “imported many Jews from Belgium, France, Austria and Alsatia.”
 In one of those quirks of history the Jewish population actually benefited when Benito Juarez overthrew Maximilian in 1867.
 Under Juarez, the Church lost much of its authority and Jews found a secularized Mexico a hospitable place to settle.

 1863: Birthdate of Alexander Harkavy the native of Minsk and husband of Bella Segalowski, who came to the United States in 1882 after pogroms in Russia who later went to Canada where published that country’s first Yiddish newspaper before return to the United States where he published the Jewish Progress in Baltimore before working on translations of several books of the Bible including “The Twenty-Four Books of the Holy Scriptures According to the Masoretic Text.”

-1864: Start of the Battle of the Wilderness during which Sergeant Leopold Karpleles and Private Abraham Cohen served with such distinction that they each earned the Congressional Medal of Honor.
+1864: During the U.S. Civil War, start of the Battle of the Wilderness during which Sergeant Leopold Karpleles and Private Abraham Cohen served with such distinction that they each earned the Congressional Medal of Honor.

 1864: During the Battle of the Wilderness, Private Louis Leon (CSA) was taken prisoner and shipped to Point Lookout.